fnk0/FlashCards-Codelab/README.md

             mNavDrawerAdapter = new NavDrawerAdapter(this, navDrawerItems);
 ```

-Not finally we add return the created adapter inside getAdapter();
+Not finally we return the created adapter inside getAdapter();
 ```java
     @Override
     protected BaseAdapter getAdapter() {